Stacy Wilson

-Stacy Eleanor Wilson (born May 12, 1965) is a Canadian author.
+Stacy Eleanor Wilson (born May 12, 1965) is a Canadian author and retired ice hockey forward.
 She captained the Canadian national women's hockey team, was assistant coach of the Minnesota Duluth Bulldogs and head coach of the Bowdoin College women's ice hockey team.

 Early life

 Wilson was born in Moncton, New Brunswick, on May 12, 1965, to Trueman Townsend Wilson and Elizabeth Ann Wilson (née Beckwith).
 She grew up in the nearby village of Salisbury and attended JMA Armstrong High School.
 She graduated from Acadia University in 1987, with a bachelor's degree in physical education.

 Playing career

 Wilson began her career by playing minor hockey with boys until reaching the bantam level.
 After her last year of bantam, she stopped playing hockey, instead pursusing badminton at the provincial and Maritime level.

 Acadia University

 By her second year at Acadia University, Wilson began playing hockey again.
 Along with other female hockey players, she helped to create a women's hockey club at the university.
 The team wore used Acadia varsity men's hockey sweaters and raised funds to play in a few tournaments.
 It took part in two provincial championship tournaments and represented Nova Scotia at the Women's National Championship in 1986 and 1987.